Hypertrace and entropy gap characterizations of property (T) for $\mathrm{II}_1$ factors: Proofs of the main results

-Now we are ready to prove the main theorem regarding property (T), which is the noncommutative analogue of \cite[Corollary 7.5]{AIM21}.
-By a inclusion $M\subset\CA$, we mean a normal embedding between separable von Neumann algebras $M$ and $\CA$. \begin{theorem} Let $(M,\tau)$ be a separable $\mathrm{II}_1$ factor.
-The following conditions are equivalent. \begin{itemize} \item [(i)] $M$ does not have property (T); \item [(ii)]There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ has $M$-almost central unit vectors, but no non-zero $M$-central vectors; \item [(iii)] There exists an inclusion $M\subset\CA$ such that there exists a $(M,\tau)$-hypertrace on $\CA$, but no normal hypertrace; \item [(iv)] There exists an inclusion $M\subset\CA$ such that there exists a conditional expectation from $\CA$ onto $M$, but no normal conditional expectation; \item [(v)] There exists an inclusion $M\subset\CA$ without normal conditional expectation that admits vanishing Furstenberg entropy. \item [(vi)] $M$ does not have entropy gap. \end{itemize} \end{theorem}
+Now we are ready to prove the main theorem regarding property (T) (Theorem \ref{thm A}), which is the noncommutative analogue of \cite[Corollary 7.5]{AIM21}. \begin{theorem} Let $(M,\tau)$ be a separable $\mathrm{II}_1$ factor.
+The following conditions are equivalent. \begin{itemize} \item [(i)] $M$ does not have property (T); \item [(ii)]There exists an inclusion $M\subset\CA$ such that $L^2(\CA)$ has $M$-almost central unit vectors, but no non-zero $M$-central vectors; \item [(iii)] There exists an inclusion $M\subset\CA$ such that there exists a $(M,\tau)$-hypertrace on $\CA$, but no normal hypertrace; \item [(iv)] There exists an inclusion $M\subset\CA$ such that there exists a conditional expectation from $\CA$ onto $M$, but no normal conditional expectation; \item [(v)] There exists an inclusion $M\subset\CA$ without normal conditional expectation that admits almost vanishing Furstenberg entropy; \item [(vi)] $M$ does not have entropy gap. \end{itemize} \end{theorem}

 \begin{proof} (i) $\Rightarrow$ (ii): Following \cite[Theorem 4.1]{Ta23}, since $M$ does not have property (T), there exists a $M$-bimodule $H$ such that $H$ is (left and right) weakly mixing and has almost central unit vectors $(\xi_n)$.
 By considering the closed sub-bimodule generated by $(\xi_n)$, we may assume that $H$ is separable.
-By considering $H\oplus \Bar{H}$ with anti-unitary operator $J(x,\Bar{y})=(y,\Bar{x})$, we may further assume that $H$ is symmetric.
+Let $\bar{H}$ be the contragredient $M$-bimodule of $H$.
+By considering $H\oplus \bar{H}$ with anti-unitary operator $J(x,\bar{y})=(y,\bar{x})$, we may further assume that $H$ is symmetric, which is necessary for the construction of Shlyakhtenko's $M$-valued semicircular system.

 Let